directus/directus/docs/reference/sdk-js.md

 #### autoRefresh

 Whether or not to automatically call `refresh()` when the access token is about to expire.
-Defaults to `true`
+Defaults to `false`

 ### Get / Set Token